top of page

 She Tried to Download Instagram.
 It Locked Her Out of Her PC.

+This wasn’t a hack.
 It was a fake app designed to hijack the screen and push for payment.
+There was no breach and no advanced attack.
+Just a normal search and the wrong click.

 • Removed the application